KyoheiG3/DynamicBlurView/README.md

 * UIToolbar does not use.
 * Can generate a plurality of BlurView.

+## Requirements

+- Swift 2.3
+- iOS 7.0 or later

 ## How to Install DynamicBlurView

 ### iOS 8+